chgrivas/blue-banana-bidder/README.md

 The basic implementation choices were:
 - spring boot because it is easy to setup without boilerplate code
 - Groovy & spock framework for quick and clear tests
+- Separation of concerns by using separate beans per functionality that make the bidder extensible and easily maintainable.

 # TODO